CASPer and Duet: The Facts (2025-2026)

 I’m often asked: How do I take CASPer?

-• Casper: Lasting an hour to 90 minutes, this written exam is designed to evaluate applicants’ situational judgement, as well as traits like professionalism, empathy, and ethics.
+• Casper: Lasting 65-85 minutes, this online exam is designed to evaluate applicants’ situational judgement, as well as traits like professionalism, empathy, and ethics.

-• Duet: This part of the Altus Suite is untimed and enables students to describe what they’re looking for in a medical school.
+• Duet: This part of the Altus Suite is untimed and enables students to rate what is important to them.
+Medical schools use this information to see if students’ match a medical schools mission and values.

-Taken together, the Casper, Snapshot, and Duet assessments give medical schools a more holistic look at their applicants.
+Taken together, the Casper and Duet assessments give medical schools a more holistic look at their applicants.
 Read on to learn more about this suite of exams, including when to take them and how best to prepare.

 Premeds and Their Parents Facebook Group